TriKro/rsb-content/part5-generative_product_research/ask-an-expert.md

 ## Description

 Experts provide deep insights into a particular problem domain.
 Experts provide useful input for problem types that are complicated according to the (Cynefin decisionmaking framework)[https://en.wikipedia.org/wiki/Cynefin_framework].
-These are problems with predictable but with many factors, components or pieces.
+These are problems with predictable but many factors, components, or pieces.
 There are many "known unknowns"; however, they can be analyzed using cause-effect in order to uncover a range of appropriate answers.
-Ultimately founders need to be able to execute quickly, so piggy-backing on others' knowledge can serve as a useful shortcut.
+Ultimately, founders need to be able to execute quickly, so piggy-backing on others' knowledge can serve as a useful shortcut.

-For example, certain industries require significant expertise in order to compete effectively, e.g. FinTech.
-Finance itself is highly regulated, highly dependent on detailed models used for valuation, risk assessment, or accounting.
+For example, certain industries require significant expertise in order to compete effectively, e.g., FinTech.
+Finance itself is highly regulated and highly dependent on detailed models used for valuation, risk assessment, or accounting.
 Each of these are context-sensitive.
 While it's possible to learn some of this from books, seeing how these play out in a competitive environment gives extra insight.
-Some areas of finance have high degrees of product innovation, e.g. derivative markets.
+Some areas of finance have high degrees of product innovation, e.g., derivative markets.
 On top of that, technology itself has been changing rapidly for the last few decades.
-Given both of the above, founders entering this market would be wise to consult with experts in areas where they feel it will help generate additional options which they hadn't considered.
+Given both of the above, founders entering this market would be wise to consult with experts in areas where they feel it will help generate additional options that they hadn't considered.

 Even for other contexts, quite often an expert will be able to view a founder's situation in the context of many companies facing a similar problem.
 For example, consulting with a Facebook marketing expert if you are considering channel testing around Facebook can be a good use of resources.

-As a general rule, though, using third party expertise to evaluate existing options is an anti-pattern.
-Experts will view the situation through assmuptions which may not hold up in the data.
+As a general rule, though, using third-party expertise to evaluate existing options is an anti-pattern.
+Experts will view the situation through assumptions that may not hold up in the data.

 ### Time Commitment